 Flexible & Inspirational Learning Spaces

-It is important that our virtual learning space offers a seamless transition from the physical space.
-Social distancing should not bring collaboration and creativity to a halt.
+It is important that our virtual learning spaces offer a seamless transition from the physical space.
+Even social distancing should not bring collaboration and creativity to a halt.

 These classrooms are customized to mimic the look and feel of a physical space that allows for the dynamic sharing of information and co-creation of huge ideas.